 The experiences which you are frequently exposed to and harness contribute to your set of skills and these are the ones that employers are mostly interested in.
 It tells them of how eligible you are to be considered and included in the application process.

 In today’s competitive job market, employers have transitioned beyond just looking at your academic qualifications.
 Nowadays, there is a rising demand on “soft skills” or non-cognitive skills from employers.
-The Bloomberg Recruiter Report found from their survey that they have identified a set of highly sought after skills that corporate recruiters look for:
+The Bloomberg Recruiter Report identified a set of highly sought-after skills that corporate recruiters look for:

 a) Strategic thinking